Chief Executive Officer

 Since 2011, Ayman has played a pivotal role in DGC International’s global corporate transformations.
-He was a significant contributor to the set-up and expansion of DCGI operations in South America, East Africa, the Middle East, and Central Asia.
+He was a significant contributor to the set-up and expansion of DGCI operations in South America, Africa, the Middle East, and Central Asia.

 Vice President, Logistics

-Since 2011, Mr. Doraney has played a major role in transforming DGC International’s global logistics and supply chains.
-Most notably, Aziz helped to maintain and expand operations in Iraq, Jordan, Pakistan and Afghanistan.
+Since 2011, Aziz Doraney has played a major role in transforming DGC International’s global logistics and supply chains.
+Most notably, Mr. Doraney helped to maintain and expand operations in Iraq, Jordan, Pakistan and Afghanistan.

 Vice President, Corporate Development